 - If you become a resident in your host country, your EHIC loses its validity

 Overall, an EHIC is very useful when you travel occasionally – holidays and business trips for example.
 However, it is best to take out additional travel insurance to ensure that all expenses related to your medical issues are covered.
-If you are expatriated, you will join the health system of your host country and depending on your needs, perhaps take out health insurance.
+If you are expatriated, you will join the health system of your host country and depending on your situation and requirements, you may need an international medical insurance.

 Get in touch

 Call us on +44 (0)20 3137 2857

 We are open from 9am to 5pm from Monday to Friday